 And HV LV network topologies can be changed to manage network power quality, UFLS and protection issues.
-Examples of network topology changes include modifying a section of the network from a radial grid, as shown on the left in Figure 22, to one of the following alternative topologies:
+Examples of network topology changes include modifying a section of the network from a radial grid, as shown on the left in Figure 23, to one either a ring grid or adding a second local distribution transformer.